kaidez/kaidez.com/_posts/2010-11-17-html5-resources-nov-17-2010.md

  [3]: http://html5doctor.com/html-5-reset-stylesheet/
  [4]: http://html5doctor.com/

-Both sites have been added to the “Coding Sites” section on my sidebar.
+~~Both sites have been added to the “Coding Sites” section on my sidebar.~~ This section as been removed.